edgio-docs/edgio-docs/src/guides/v7/basics/collaboration.md

 2. Add the desired users to the {{ PORTAL }}.
 Make sure that the email addresses defined within the {{ PORTAL }} match those defined within your identity provider.

-3. Use the following information to configure your identity provider:
+3. From within your identity provider, use the following information to configure {{ PRODUCT }} as a service provider:
     -   **Entity ID:** `id.vdms.io`
     -   **Assertion URL:** `https://id.vdms.io/saml/assert`
     -   **Login URL:** `https://id.vdms.io/saml/login`